tomjaguarpaw/trainings/lynda/leadership-foundations.md

 by

 1. Taking care of yourself
-2. Spending time wiht a supporting social network
+2. Spending time with a supporting social network
 3. Expressing feelings
-4. Practicing gratitude daily
+4. Practising gratitude daily
 5. Keeping your sense of humour